Early Intervention Primary Service Provider Model

 Home Based Services:

-These services can occur in natural environment settings such as: the family’s home, playgroups, or daycare settings.
-Services are provided by thy Early Intervention Specialists and include activities that focus on the individual strengths and needs of the child and family.
+These services can occur in natural environment settings such as the family’s home or any other place which fosters development in the area of need.
+Services are provided by Early Intervention Specialists and include activities that focus on the individual strengths and needs of the child and family.
 Parent education is an integral part of this type of service.

 The P.L.A.Y.
 Project:

 The P.L.A.Y.
 Project ( Play and Language for Autistic youngsters ) is an evidence-based developmental intervention offered to families enrolled in our Early Intervention Program who have children potentially showing signs of autism or who have been diagnosed.
 P.L.A.Y.
-Project Home Consultants help parents and caregivers develop play strategies to help their child better connect, communicate and build relationships with others.
+A Project Home Consultant helps parents and caregivers develop play strategies to help their child better connect, communicate and build relationships with others.

 What are Early Intervention Supports and Services?

-Early Intervention Services and Supports are identified for each individual child and family through the development of an Individualized Family Service Plan with the the Sandusky County Help Me Grow Program.
-Services and supports can be provided in a variety of settings such as: the child’s home or day care, center-based classes, or a combination of both.
+Early Intervention Services and Supports are identified for each individual child and family through the development of an Individualized Family Service Plan with the Sandusky County Help Me Grow Program.
+Services and supports can be provided in a variety of settings such as the child’s home or any other place which fosters development in the area of need.
 Services include developmentally appropriate and family supported activities designed to enhance the child’s development.
 These services are provided by Early Intervention Specialists, Occupational and Physical Therapists, and/or Speech and Language Pathologists.

 The Sandusky County Board of Developmental Disabilities Intervention Team works cooperatively with other providers within the Help Me Grow System to meet the unique needs of every child and family.